ryng64/encodeFM/README.md

 # encodeFM
-A FileMaker file to convert JSON syntax into the FileMaker JSONSetElement syntax
+A FileMaker tool to convert JSON syntax into the FileMaker JSONSetElement syntax

 ![](encodeFM.gif)

+## Translate

+Paste in a any JSON formated text and Click Translate
+- 'Translate' button in the webviewer performs the main duties of converting the JSON ( all versions of FM that support a webviewer )
+- the Translate at the top of the application makes use of the Perform Javascript in WebViewer step ( FM 19 + )

 ## Development
 this project uses [Parcel](https://parceljs.org/getting_started.html) to build.
 I highly recomend taking the time to set up a parcel build as it saves soo much time in development.